molson504x/molson504x.github.io/_posts/Creating-A-Kubernetes-Operator-In-Dotnet.md

 ### RBAC Setup

-In order for our controller to be able to operate, it needs permissions to monitor the cluster for the CRDs as well as to create the necessary resources - in our case that's `ConfigMap` and `Deployment` resources.
-To accomplish this, we need to add `EntityRbac` attributes to our controller, and we'll use one for each RBAC assignment we want to grant access to.
+In order for the Controller to be able to operate, it needs permissions to monitor the Kubernetes cluster for the CRDs as well as to create the necessary resources - in this case, those are `ConfigMap` and `Deployment` resources.
+These RBAC permissions are declared by using `EntityRbac` attributes on the controller.
+One `EntityRbac` attribute needs to be used for each resource type required for RBAC access.

 > **NOTE**: By default, KubeOps will generate a `ClusterRole` and `ClusterRoleBinding` for the `default` service account.
 This can be changed by updating the generated yaml files.